TencentBlueKing/BKDocs/EN/PaaS/DevelopTools/SaaSGuide/DevBeginner/Windows.md

 ### Install git

 - [Download git from the official website](https://git-scm.com/download/win), download the `Git-xxx-64-bit.exe` file, and follow the prompts to install.
-Please refer to [Official Installation Document](https://git-scm.com/book/zh/v2/Start-Installation-Git)

 - git management tools